 After the population projections and participation rates were calculated, the estimated number of visitors to South Carolina from other U.S. states needed to be determined.
 Information obtained from the 1995 American Travel Survey (Bureau of Transportation Statistics) provided an estimated percent of each states population that visited South Carolina on a leisure trip.
-The 1995 American Travel Survey provided an estimated number of residents that visit other States in the U.S. This estimated number of residents was divided by the total population of the each state in 1995 (U.S. Census Bureau, 2006) to estimate the percentage of each state's population to visit South Carolina.
+The 1995 American Travel Survey provided an estimated number of residents that visit other States in the U.S. This estimated number of residents that visit other States in the U.S. This estimated number of residents that visit of the each state in 1995 (U.S. Census Bureau, 2006) to estimate the percentage of each state's population to visit South Carolina.
 The estimation of visitors to South Carolina was important in determining the total number of visitors to South Carolina beaches.